ironicbadger/pms-wiki/docs/01-overview/index.md

+---
+description: Perfect Media Server is a 100% open-source collection of technologies enabling you to build your own media server from scratch and runs on Linux.
+---

 # What is "Perfect Media Server"?

 Perfect Media Server (PMS) is a 100% open-source collection of technologies enabling you to build your own media server from scratch and runs on Linux.